DocKDE/pdbman/README.md

 pdbman>
 ```

 This is convenient because the PDB file has only to be loaded once and will be kept in memory as long as you're working with it.
-Furthermore, a few convenience functions are present, such as a command history of the session, command suggestions based theron and tab completion for files.
+Furthermore, a few convenience functions are present:

+- Command history

+  - Access last command with "up" arrow key

+  - Reverse-search in command history with `Ctrl-R`

+  - Cycle through command history with `Ctrl-p` and `Ctrl-n` (previous and next item, respectively)

+- Undo/redo functionality

+  - Type `undo` or `redo` to perform the respective actions

+  - Only relevant for commands that induce changes in the PDB structure

+- Command suggestions based on history

+  - To accept a suggested command press the "right" arrow key

 For quitting the shell type `exit`, `e`, `quit` or press `Ctrl-C` or `Ctrl-D`.